ember-learn/guides-source/guides/release/upgrading/editions.md

 <h1>{{@title}}</h1>
 ```

-This means you can safely refactor your components to use named argument syntax
-without having to worry about every single _use_ of your component being updated
-to angle bracket syntax.
+#### Getting used to Named Arguments

-Another very important thing to know about named argument syntax is that it
+The most thing to know about named argument syntax is that an argument with an `@`
 _always_ refers to the _original_ value of the argument.
 If you change that
 value in a classic component, it will _not_ update: